bootphon/pygamma-agreement/docs/source/performance.rst

   **3 annotators**

-The gain in computation time is incredibly interesting, and the precision is correct, so we strongly advise to use the fast-gamma every time.
+The gain in computation time is incredibly interesting, and the precision is more than sufficient, so we strongly advise to use the fast-gamma every time.

-As for the precision of the fast gamma, we have not yet found a proof of its accuracy, but we have reasons to believe that if the overlapping of the annotations from a single annotator is limited, the fast-gamma has the exact same value as the gamma.
+Although we have not found any theoretical proofs to backup our intuition that fast-gamma is accurate enough, we have reasons to believe that if the overlapping of the annotations from a single annotator is limited, the fast-gamma has the exact same value as the gamma.

 The algorithm used by fast-gamma assumes that for three annotation segments :math:`A`, :math:`B` and :math:`C`,